-

 Background:

-Cisplatin, the most commonly used platinum-based chemotherapeutic agent, results in irreversible bilateral high-frequency hearing loss in 40-60% of patients and tinnitus in 40% (1), with platinum retention being observed up to 18 months (2).
+Cisplatin, a commonly used platinum-based chemotherapeutic agent, results in irreversible bilateral high-frequency hearing loss in 40-60% of patients and tinnitus in 40% (1).
 The mechanisms underlying cisplatin-induced ototoxicity are multifaceted, involving DNA crosslinking, formation of DNA adducts, and apoptosis of sensory hair cells (1).
-Statins have been found to reduce the incidence and severity of hearing loss in adults treated with cisplatin with atorvastatin providing the greatest protection (3).
-Previous work in our lab demonstrated the mitigation of cisplatin ototoxicity by the antioxidant N-acetylcysteine (NAC) in polycaprolactone (PCL) microparticles; however, the mechanism is nonspecific (4).
-By utilizing atorvastatin, an HMG-CoA reductase inhibitor, we can explore a more targeted approach.
+Statins have been found to reduce the incidence and severity of hearing loss in adults treated with cisplatin.
+Atorvastatin has been found to offer the greatest protection (2).
+Previous work in our lab demonstrated the mitigation of cisplatin ototoxicity by the antioxidant N-acetylcysteine in polycaprolactone microparticles; however, the mechanism is broad and nonspecific (3).
+By utilizing atorvastatin, an HMG-CoA reductase inhibitor, we can explore a more targeted approach to otoprotection.

 Objective:

-The purpose of this study is to determine if a hydrogel of atorvastatin PDLLA-NH2 microparticles can deliver therapeutic concentrations of atorvastatin to the inner ear via transtympanic injection.
+The purpose of this study is to determine if a hydrogel of atorvastatin microparticles can release therapeutic and bioactive concentrations of atorvastatin in a cell culture model of cisplatin neurotoxicity.

 Methods:

-RSC96 cell cultures were pre-treated with varying concentrations of atorvastatin before being treated with cisplatin.
-Cell viability was assessed using CCK-8 assay, and the resulting absorbances were analyzed via two-way ANOVA.
+Rat Schwann Cell (RSC96) cultures were pre-treated with varying concentrations of resuspended and eluted atorvastatin before treatment with cisplatin.
+Cell viability was assessed, and the resulting absorbances were analyzed via two-way ANOVA.

 Results: